Qovery/documentation/website/docs/using-qovery/configuration/application.md

 If you prefer to assign your own domain to the application, have a look at the [Domain section](#domains) to know more.

+### Advanced Settings

+You can further customize the service behaviour via the service advanced settings.
+Check [this documentation][docs.using-qovery.configuration.advanced-settings] to know more.

 ## Connecting to a database
 To know how to access your database from your application, [have a look at the database section][docs.using-qovery.configuration.environment-variable#connecting-to-a-database].